mister-teddy/gmat_question_bank/README.md

 ### Timing

-Open GMAT Database also includes a timer feature, allowing users to time their attempts and track their progress.
+GMAT Question Bank also includes a timer feature, allowing users to time their attempts and track their progress.
 Users can set the time limit for each question or practice set and try to complete it within the specified time.
 This feature helps users manage their time effectively during the GMAT exam and improve their speed and accuracy.

 ### Material You